 Gas furnaces are one of the most popular ways to heat a home.
 With any combustion system, it is very important to make sure that the components are checked annually for both operational and safety reasons.
 One of the components that must be checked to ensure continued safety in your home is the heat exchanger.
 This large, metal component can corrode and crack, and cracks in a heat exchanger are very serious.
-We’ll outline some reasons why a heat exchanger can crack, but should you ever suspect you have a heat exchanger issue, call your Ideal Services Heating & Cooling technician right away.
+We’ll outline some reasons why a heat exchanger can crack, but should you ever suspect you have a heat exchanger issue, contact your Ideal Services heating repair technician right away.

 What Is a Heat Exchanger?

 A heat exchanger is a metal component inside the firebox of your furnace.
 It usually consists of medium-sized metal tubes that are heated up when the burners ignite.
 The inside of the tubes are hollow so they can collect and exhaust the toxic flue gases that develop during the heating process; if there are cracks in your heat exchanger, these toxic fumes will escape into your home.

 - Excess moisture – your furnace creates moisture when it cycles, and this moisture is removed via a condensate drain.
 Should the drain clog or malfunction in any way, the moisture may not drain properly, and instead accumulate on the heat exchanger.
 The difference in temperatures between the moisture and the combustion can cause the metal to crack.

 - Age – age is one of the most common reasons for a heat exchanger to crack.
 The metal of a heat exchanger is constantly expanding and contracting with normal operation; at some point, this wear and tear can result in the metal cracking.